hoanganh1999/Tutorital.md/CodingTutorial2.md

 ## 3. Combing everything together
 - Add the 'EnemyFollow' scipt to the enemy by dragging the script in the add component section of the enemy.
-- Change the speed of the enemy to 10 under the Inspector window.
+- Change the speed of the enemy to 10 and change the Stopping distance to 3 under the Inspector window.
 - Add the 'PlayerController' script to the player.
 - Change the Tag of the player to player under the Inspector window.
 - Test out the 'EnemyFollow' script by moving the player to see if the enemy will follow the player or not.